ionide/Fornax/CONTRIBUTING.md

 ### Submitting a Pull Request
 Before you submit your pull request consider the following guidelines:

-* Search GitLab for an open or closed Pull Request that relates to your submission.
+* Search GitHub for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.
 * Make your changes in a new git branch: